spacelift-io/user-documentation/docs/concepts/worker-pools/kubernetes-workers.md

 ### Listing run pods

 When a run is scheduled, a new pod is created to process that run.
-It's important to note that a single worker can only process a single run at a time, making it easy to find pods by run or worker IDs.
+A single worker can only process a single run at a time, making it easy to find pods by run or worker IDs.

 To list the pod for a specific run, use the following command (replacing `<run-id>` with the ID of the run):